teholm/amazon-guardduty-hands-on/README.md

 > Click [here](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types.html#actual-types) for a complete list of current GuardDuty finding types.

 GuardDuty sends notifications based on Amazon CloudWatch Events when any change in the findings takes place.
-These notificaitons are sent within 5 minutes of the finding.
-All subsequent occurences of an existing finding will have the same ID as the original finding and notifications will be sent every 6 hours after the initial notification.
+These notifications are sent within 5 minutes of the finding.
+All subsequent occurrences of an existing finding will have the same ID as the original finding and notifications will be sent every 6 hours after the initial notification.
 This is to eliminate alert fatigue due to the same finding.

 ## Deploy the Environment <a name="deploy"/>